guestdaniel/GuestOxenham2022/README.md

 # Introduction

 This repository contains all the code and behavioral data necessary to completely replicate the figures and analyses found in Guest and Oxenham (2021).
 The codebase is a mixture of Python and R, with Python mostly being used to conduct neural simulations and R mostly being used to analyze behavioral data and create figures.
 The code relies on a number of external libraries, including more common ones such as `numpy` and `scipy`, as well as auditory-specific packages which are available via our modeling toolbox, [`apcmodels`](https://github.com/guestdaniel/apcmodels).
+For those so inclined, a Docker image is available that provides in which a single script `run.sh` can be run to replicate all of the figures in the paper.

 # File structure